frontendat/karagoz/apps/docs/content/en/sandbox/4.api-reference/functions/useSandbox.md

 readonly packageManager: "npm" | "pnpm" | "yarn";
 ```

+Package manager.
+Setting this option adjusts the predefined commands accordingly.

 #### options.process.starters?

 ```ts
 readonly optional starters: object;
 ```

+Callbacks to spawn the processes of the predefined commands.
+Implemented as a sensible default and do some opinionated stuff.

+If more control is needed, a process can be started using `useSandbox().processTabs.open()`.

 #### options.process.starters.devServer()?

 ```ts
 readonly optional devServer: () => Promise<void>;
 ```

+Dev server process starter.

 ##### Returns